 We're all saved.

-Anyway, if what I think might be true is true, and that we actually generate this, then right now, with all of the mass consciousness at work on this, the thing is probably changing its trajectory ever so slightly way out there, beginning to come right toward us.
+Anyway, if what I think might be true is true and that we actually generate this, then right now, with all of the mass consciousness at work on this, the thing is probably changing its trajectory ever so slightly way out there beginning to come right toward us.

-I actually expected this to happen.
+Well, coincidentally enough, and I actually expected this to happen.

-When my book finally came out, there were another three or so that came out in the market at about the same time.
+When my book finally came out, there were another three or so that came out in the market about the same time.

-Some friends of mine actually asked the physicist Stephen Hawking a question for me recently.
+Or some friends of mine actually asked the physicist Stephen Hawking a question for me recently.

 And he deliberated on it for a while, as you might imagine he would.